Physician assistants must be able to communicate medical issues in a way that patients understand.

 Physician assistants typically need a master’s degree from an accredited educational program.
-Earning that degree usually takes at least 2 years of full-time postgraduate study.
-Most applicants to physician assistant education programs already have a bachelor's degree and some healthcare-related work experience.
+Applicants to these programs typically have a bachelor's degree and experience caring directly for patients.
 All states require physician assistants to be licensed.

-Physician assistant education programs usually take at least 2 years of full-time study.
-In 2012, the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) accredited 170 education programs.
-Most of these accredited programs offer a master’s degree.
+Physician assistant education programs usually take at least 2 years of postbaccalaureate study.
+A list of accredited physician assistant programs is available from the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).

-Physician assistant education includes classroom and laboratory instruction in subjects such as pathology, human anatomy, physiology, clinical medicine, pharmacology, physical diagnosis, and medical ethics.
-The programs also include hundreds of hours of supervised clinical training in several areas, including family medicine, internal medicine, emergency medicine, and pediatrics.
+Physician assistant education includes classroom and laboratory instruction in subjects such as human anatomy, clinical medicine, and pharmacology.
+The programs also include supervised clinical training in several specialties, such as family medicine, internal medicine, and emergency medicine.

 Licenses, Certifications, and Registrations

 All states and the District of Columbia require physician assistants to be licensed.
-To become licensed, they must pass the Physician Assistant National Certifying Examination (PANCE) from the National Commission on Certification of Physician Assistants (NCCPA).
+To become licensed, candidates must pass the Physician Assistant National Certifying Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).
 A physician assistant who passes the exam may use the credential “Physician Assistant-Certified (PA-C).”

 Detail oriented.
-Physician assistants should be focused and observant to evaluate and treat patients properly.
+Physician assistants should be observant and have a strong ability to focus when evaluating and treating patients.

 Emotional stability.
-Physician assistants, particularly those working in surgery or emergency medicine, should be able to work well under pressure.
+Physician assistants, particularly those working in surgery or emergency medicine, should work well under pressure.
 They must remain calm in stressful situations in order to provide quality care.